 Where to Swim :: A Guide to Lafayette Pools

-With the arrival of June 1 comes the arrival of all things summer and it’s normal to be looking for Lafayette pools.
+With the arrival of Spring comes the almost arrival of all things summer and it’s normal to begin looking for Lafayette pools.
 For most moms with toddler aged little ones and above, one of the questions that is bound to be asked is: “Mom, can we go swimming?”
 And for those of us who lack the dreamy poolside backyard havens, it can be kind of tricky to answer.
 More than likely, while you probably enjoyed a good pool day as much as the next person pre-babies, it wasn’t necessary to visit weekly to complete personal summer goals.
 As children are prone to do, they will change the name of the game.
 I quickly have learned not only do we need access to a pool, but we also need access frequently.
 This once or twice a summer invite from a friend or family member with a pool wasn’t going to cut it.
 I, unfortunately, had to find a pool that I could call my own.

 Search no more!
 If you need swim lessons, here is a full list of swim lessons in Lafayette, LA.
 And if you’re looking for a great splash pad, we have a list of those here, too.

 Here are the top places to swim in Lafayette, LA that you can (or can’t) enjoy this summer: